 Evacuation Centers

-In response to the fire situation, Ventura County officials have set up several evacuation centers to ensure the safety of residents and their animals.
-You can find the full list of vacation orders for Ventura County here.
+In response to the Canyon Fire situation, Ventura County officials have set up several evacuation centers to ensure the safety of residents and their animals.
+You can find the full list of evacuation orders for Ventura County here.

 Emergency Animal Evacuation:

 Those in need of immediate evacuation assistance for their large animals should call Ventura County Animal Services (VCAS) at 805-388-4341.
-Visit vcemergency.com for up-to-date information on this ongoing emergency.
+Visit vcemergency.com for up-to-date information.

 Please make sure to follow any specific instructions provided by the evacuation centers and stay safe.